5 Anthropology and the European Enlightenments

 THE ENLIGHTENMENT BEYOND GERMANY

 As we noted in starting, most studies of the Enlightenment begin with France, collapse Britain into Scotland, and give short shrift to Germany and central and eastern Europe.
 Our narrative has reversed these imbalances for two reasons.
-First, most of our discussion of anthropology in the nineteenth century and the twentieth century will highlight English writings.
+First, most of our discussion of anthropology in the 19th century and the 20th century will highlight English writings.
 Secondly, Germany was disproportionately influential during the Enlightenment.
-This did not reflect German colonialism, which really only got started late in the nineteenth century.
+This did not reflect German colonialism, which really only got started late in the 19th century.
 Instead, German proto-anthropologists traveled with English explorers – like Captain Cook – and were sponsored by enlightened monarchs like Peter the Great of Russia.
 This section will concisely examine the Scottish Enlightenment.
 A primary goal will be relating the Scottish idea to later anthropology.

 The Scottish Enlightenment

 The importance of the thinkers who powered the Scottish Enlightenment was evident to their French and German contemporaries, but long overlooked in intellectual history.
 Popular histories have been long in coming (Buchan, 2003).
 From the perspective of anthropology, the most significant contribution was the development of theories of political economy, and the formulation of a stage model mapping the growth of human industry.
-This model, and the economic materialism that accompanied it, would influence anthropological thinking across the full breadth of the nineteenth and twentieth centuries.
+This model, and the economic materialism that accompanied it, would influence anthropological thinking across the full breadth of the 19th and 20th centuries.

 The Four Stages Theory in Eighteenth Century Scotland